-Ámaris Alexandra Wen (also known as “Ámaris”) is a London-based recording artist, music producer, actor, and songwriter.
+Ámaris Wen (* in Stans, Switzerland) is a recording artist, music producer, actor, and songwriter.
 Her most recent single “Time Traveler” was released in 2021.

-As one of only a few female music producers, Ámaris’ skills in combining genres such as neo soul, R&B, and electronic have defined her music as being genre-defying.
-‘Creativity is my fuel,’ says Ámaris, ‘I can rely on it.
-I’d say that this is probably my actual skill.’
+Ámaris’ skills in combining genres such as electronica, R&B, and pop have defined her music as being genre-defying.
+“Creativity is my fuel,” says Ámaris, “I can rely on it.
+I’d say that this is probably my actual skill.”